-I enjoy finding scenic roads in America.
+I enjoy finding Uniquely American Road Trips.
 Even though I have driven in every state, criss-crossed the United States several times, and spent over a year on the road, I certainly have not visited every remote road.

 Most of the Geronimo Trail between Douglas, Arizona and the New Mexico border looks like this.

 One side road from the Geronimo Trail was particularly gnarly.